DrChainsaw/NaiveGAflux.jl/README.md

 evofun = evolvemodel(graphmutation, optimizermutation)

 # This should perhaps be of type AbstractMutation{AbstractCandidate} for the sake of consistency.
-# Until a usecase for an AbstractMutation{AbstractCandidate} materializes it is just an anonymous function though.
+# Until a usecase for it materializes it is just an anonymous function though.
 @test evofun isa Function

 evolvedcand = evofun(cachinghostcand)